NASA Launches Hubble-Top Telescope: Meet the James Webb, Created to Capture the Universe's First Galaxies | Science

 Many.
 The first is that he is bigger than Hubble, so it can capture a lot more light and see farther.
 Its primary mirror is 6.5m in diameter (almost 3 times larger than Hubble’s).

 Another is that James Webb can only see in infrared.
-This type of radiation is not visible to Hubble.
+This type of radiation is barely visible to Hubble, which can only see a limited range of it.

 “This has some advantages: the risks of dust around stars where planets form emit infrared radiation – so it’s better to observe with this type of radiation”, explains Thiago.

-Note: (CORRECTION: In publishing this story, g1 was wrong to report that James Webb would be released on Sunday 31.
-The correct release date is December 18.
-The information was corrected at 8:33 am).